 - Where can I find information about graduate student policies and procedures?

 - The Graduate Catalog contains information regarding curriculum, policies, and procedures for graduate students.
-It is the responsibility of all students to be thoroughly familiar with all rules, regulations, and requirements pertaining to graduate study.

 - Where should I send an electronic document after it is completed?

 - A Program of Study is an individualized plan of study which details the complete list of courses required by the academic program for degree completion.
 Students should work with their advisors to complete and submit to Graduate Records for approval.